Knox County Hospital DBA Samaritan Center

 Knox County Hospital DBA Samaritan Center - Vincennes, IN

-Knox County Hospital Dba Samaritan Center is a dual diagnosis treatment center located at 515 Bayou Street in the 47591 zip code in Vincennes, IN.
+Knox County Hospital Dba Samaritan Center is a mental health and substance abuse treatment center located at 515 Bayou Street in the 47591 zip code in Vincennes, IN.
 It is operated by a private non-profit organization.
-Knox County Hospital Dba Samaritan Center provides buprenorphine maintenance, administers naltrexone and suboxone prescription.
-Some of the treatment approaches used by Knox County Hospital Dba Samaritan Center include anger management, 12 step rehabilitation and brief intervention.
-Knox County Hospital Dba Samaritan Center provides outpatient methadone/buprenorphine or naltrexone treatment, regular outpatient treatment and outpatient services.
-It also provides inpatient treatment for drug/alcohol addiction and mental health diagnosis and residential substance abuse treatment.
+Knox County Hospital Dba Samaritan Center provides buprenorphine maintenance, relapse prevention from naltrexone and administers naltrexone.
+Some of the treatment approaches used by Knox County Hospital Dba Samaritan Center include motivational interviewing, dialectical behavior therapy and matrix model.
+Knox County Hospital Dba Samaritan Center provides regular outpatient treatment, outpatient rehab and outpatient methadone/buprenorphine or naltrexone treatment.
+It also provides residential treatment for substance use and inpatient treatment for dual diagnosis.
 Other addiction treatment offered includes gambling disorder treatment.

 Address: 515 Bayou Street, Vincennes, IN 47591